-Karen, age 55
+Karen, age 55 diagnosed with Crohn's Disease in 1990

 I eat smaller meals at regular intervals and I find that this helps control the symptoms of my Crohn's.

 Katie, age 29 diagnosed with Crohn's Disease in 2011 During flare-ups, it might help to reduce the amount of fibre you eat, such as wholegrains, nuts, seeds, and the types of fruit and vegetables usually eaten with skins, pips and seeds.
 Fibre is an important part of the diet, as it helps the bowel to function normally, so talk to your IBD team or dietician before making changes to the fibre in your diet.
 You can try adding fibre back into your diet once your flare has settled.